1. Why did you take the step of becoming a Language Assistant in Spain with Meddeas?

 7. What are your plans for next year?

 I have been accepted onto a Postgraduate Certificate in Education (PGCE) for Secondary Art & Design.
 So I will begin this one year course in September which will qualify me to teach Art in the future.
 These courses are very competitive and I truly believe that I was accepted into my first choice University because of my two years experience in Spain.
-Whilst teaching English at the school, this year I also volunteered after hours to help in the Art classes.
 The two years experience of teaching children, and the fact that it is challenging and different to people’s usual path before a PGCE, made my application and interview more interesting as I could speak from experience.

 8. What advice would you give to someone joining Meddeas to make the most of this experience as a Language Assistant in Spain?